Skip to main content

 • During the Meeting: Amplify other presenters, connect on social media, post an hour before your session, live tweet your presentation

 • Interact and Keep Participating: Every interaction counts!
-Collect any social media posts, connect with people, keep participating in the conference, continue posting after the meeting, all abstracts will be posted after DAFMSS in the repository
+Collect any social media posts, connect with people, keep participating in the conference, continue posting after the meeting, all abstracts will be posted after DAFMSAS in the repository

 WHICH TECHNOLOGLY COMMITTEE SHOULD I SUBMIT TO?